 When you announced the IG Live, you held up the book and said, “…I’m going to be doing an interview on Instagram Live about this book, Pizza Czar….”
 The book came out the day after our interview, and you mentioned its imminent release during the IG Live.
 At no point did you disclose to me that you were paid to work on the book, and I had started investigating that immediately after the interview.

-You specifically mentioned Pizza Czar’s release as the factor that precipitated the interview.
+You specifically mentionedthat Pizza Czar’s release was the "impetus" for the interview.
 That you were paid by Anthony Falco to fact check and proofread Pizza Czar is a clear conflict of interest.
 Being paid by Falco to work on his book does not necessarily cause you to behave differently, but it’s a necessary disclosure to make, and it’s critical context for your conduct during the interview.

 Falco had made a racist Instagram post in 2014 that featured him alongside an Asian Roberta’s employee, [redacted name].
 Falco had squinted his eyes in the photo, and Falco wrote in the caption, “which one of us is asian ?”